+- Double-check that the milk is fresh.
 Before you attempt to freeze your milk, make sure you check the sell-by date on the carton.
-As long as that date hasn’t passed, your milk should be good to freeze (although, doing a quick sniff-check doesn’t hurt).
+As long as that date hasn’t passed, your milk should be good to freeze (although, doing a quick sniff-check can’t hurt).

+- Store it in an odor-free area.
 Milk is known to easily absorb scents, so you’ll have to be particular about where you store it in your freezer.
-Try to keep it away from meats and fish, as these will make your milk smell bad.
+Try to keep it away from meats and fish, as these can make your milk smell bad.

+- Keep separation in mind.
 Frozen milk might also change textures due to the separation of fats in the milk.
 Low-fat milk like 1% and 2% will freeze better and have less separation, since they’re lower in fat content.
 Whole milk will separate slightly upon freezing, but it still freezes well.
-If the separation bothers you, simply put the milk into a blender and blend until smooth — good as new!
+If the separation bothers you, simply put the milk into a blender once thawed and blend until smooth — good as new!